Uquinix/uqis/meta/user-guide.md

 # Convenience functions

-OpenRC has wrappers for many common output tasks in libeinfo.
+UQIS has wrappers for many common output tasks in libeinfo.
 This allows to print colour-coded status notices and other things.
 To make the output consistent the bundled service scripts all use ebegin/eend to print nice messages.